 - shared: share index readers across several queries.
-This strategy is the most efficient. - not-shared: create an index reader for each individual query
+This strategy is the most efficient. - not-shared: create an index reader for each individual query hibernate.search.[default|<indexname>].reader.strategy = not-shared

 The default reader strategy is shared.
 This can be adjusted: